 Transcripts received become the property of Palomar College and cannot be returned to the student or forwarded to other schools.
-If a student has submitted transcripts from another institution, and has not attended within two years or has not applied for graduation, transcripts may be purged from the student's records and must be re-submitted by the student.
+If a student has submitted transcripts from another institution, and has not attended within two years or has not applied for graduation, transcripts may be destroyed and must be re-submitted by the student.